DanArmor/docker_state_exporter/README.md

 ### Why this fork created:

 [Original exporter](https://github.com/karugaru/docker_state_exporter) doesn't provide exit code metric, this fork does.
+Also some improvements here and there.